American Flag History - An Evolution Through Time

-Welcome to the history of the American Flag, where the stars and stripes of the United States flag tell a great story of resilience, growth, and identity.
-The American Flag is more than just a symbol; it's also a reflection of the nation's history, and you can watch the American Flag's evolution it has undergone throughout the years with our youtube video below!
+Welcome to the history of the American Flag, where the stars and stripes of the United States flag tell a great story through pictures and the details of how each flag came to be.
+The American Flag historical timeline is amazing to walk through, as it reflects our nation's history.
+You can watch the American Flag history video with our youtube video below, and keep reading for a detailed explanation of each American Flag alteration!

 The Betsy Ross - 1777